usnationalarchives/social-media-strategy/pages/goal3.md

       Museum Visitors
       </td>
       <td style="vertical-align:top">
       Museum visitors are our captive audience: they’re already inside our doors!
-They come here and have personal and in-depth experiences, but they are often distracted and busy while in the &nbsp;exhibit spaces.They are also prohibited from taking pictures in our exhibit spaces, which discourages social sharing.
+They come here and have personal, in-depth experiences, but they are often distracted and busy while in the &nbsp;exhibit spaces.They are also prohibited from taking pictures in our exhibit spaces, which discourages social sharing.
       </td>
     </tr>
     <tr>